Orb: On the Movements of the Earth: Final part

-A young man works at a bakery, where he assists with various tasks.
+A young man who works at a bakery, where he assists with various tasks.
 He used to have a passion for learning, but after a particular incident, he lost his interest in academics.
+After speaking with a priest in a booth, he renews his thirst for knowledge despite his trauma and heads to university.

 Media

 Manga

 Written and illustrated by Uoto, Orb: On the Movements of the Earth was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from September 14, 2020, to April 18, 2022.
 Shogakukan collected its chapters in eight tankōbon, released from December 11, 2020, to June 30, 2022.

 Seven Seas Entertainment has licensed the manga for English publication, releasing the manga in a 2-in-1 omnibus edition.